NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week15.3"></a>Week 15.2 (5/11) - IM End of Semester Show!!

 **IM Show - Thursday May 11 - 5-7pm in Arts Center lobby**
 - All IM students need to attend and show a project
-- Setup Wednesday
-- Final setup TBD
+- Arrive 4pm, make sure project is setup and working
 - Show our projects 5-7pm
 - See great projects from your fellow students!
 - Group photo 7pm
+- Cleanup starts after group photo
-- Cleanup 7pm - All equipment back to IM Lab
+  - All equipment back to IM Lab, checkin with Lab Assistant